City of Davis, CA

 Until the turn of the century, this area was seasonally flooded by the rise of the Sacramento River and its tributaries.
 Low lying parts of Yolo County surrounding Davis were marshlands most of the year, and were a key wintering location for countless waterfowl migrating along the Pacific Flyway, one of four major migratory routes for North American birds.

 In the Central Valley, about 95% of the original wetland habitats were lost as levees were built for flood control and lands were converted to urban and agricultural uses.
-The Yolo Basin is considered a prime location for wetlands restoration because of it potential to recover some of the historical habitat and reestablish important wintering grounds for waterfowl and migratory birds.
+The Yolo Basin is considered a prime location for wetlands restoration because of it's potential to recover some of the historical habitat and reestablish important wintering grounds for waterfowl and migratory birds.